QualiaAnalytics/PHP-API/README.md

 ```

 #### Full example
-This is a full example of general configuration.
-You will need to replace the fields in CAPITAL letters also the responses.
+This is a full example of general configuration that will work in most cases.
+You will need to replace the strings in CAPITAL letters.
 ```php
 // Import library from composer require __DIR__ . '/vendor/autoload.php';